Ceistean Cumanta | School FAQs

 Fundraising

 The Parent Council run an active calendar of fundraising activities and events.
-Funds raised pay for:
+All parents and carers are invited to join in!

 One thing you can do today to start raising funds for the school is sign up to ‘Easyfundraising’.
 Easyfundraising turns your everyday online shopping into free donations for the school.
 Retailers like Tesco make a small donation on top of every penny spent.
 Easy!